rschristopher/ischristtrue.com/src/truth.md

 In the [modern view](../modern-views/) there is no objective knowable truth.
 There is word games.
-There is a will to power.
+There is suffering.
 There is power and oppression.
-There is the deconstruction of everything into games of power and oppression.
+There is the deconstruction of everything, even deconstructionism itself.

 To be clear, if you claim to be a rationalist,